KarrLab/obj_tables/docs/migration.rst

 Schema builders are responsible for these steps.

 #.
 Make changes to the schema, which may involve multiple commits and multiple branches or concurrent repository clones
 #.
-Confirm that schema changes work and are temporarily complete
+Confirm that the schema changes work and are temporarily complete
 #.
-Git commit and push all schema changes
+Git commit and push all schema changes; the last commit will be a *sentinel commit*
 #.
 Use the :obj:`make-changes-template` command to create a template schema changes file
 #.
 Determine the ways in which *Model*\ s and attributes were renamed in step 1 and document them in the template schema changes file
 #.
-Identify any other model changes that require a transformation (as shown in :numref:`figure_types_of_schema_changes`), create and test a transformations module, and provide its filename as the :obj:`transformations_file` in the schema changes file
+Identify any other model changes that require a transformation (as shown in :numref:`figure_types_of_schema_changes`), and if they exist create and test a transformations module, and provide its filename as the :obj:`transformations_file` in the schema changes file
 #.
-Git commit and push all the schema changes file
+Git commit and push the schema changes file
 #.
-Test migrate data using a data file that depends (using its schema Git metadata as in :numref:`figure_schema_git_metadata`) on the schema before the changes in step 1
+Test the new schema changes file by migrating a data file that depends (using its schema Git metadata as in :numref:`figure_schema_git_metadata`) on the schema before the changes in step 1

+While this approach identifies sentinel commits and creates template schema changes files immediately after the schema has been changed, that process can be performed later.

 Migration of data files in a data repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^